 - Grocery list.
-(Lower, right) This is where I keep several copies of my pre-made grocery list (posted above, under Menu Board) for easy access.
+(Lower, right) This is where I keep several copies of my pre-made grocery list (see my Menu Board) for easy access.

 How to Create a Command Center

-Every house is different, so your Command Center may be different from mine.
+Every house is different, so your Command Center will be different from mine.
 Mostly, you need it to serve two functions: manage “action” items and organize “storage” items.

 To get started:

-- Consider everything you need your CC to accomplish.
-Sort everything that has been accumulating on the flat surfaces in and near your kitchen into “like” piles: bills to pay, mail to sort, child 1 school papers, child 2 school papers, receipts, etc.
+- Consider everything you need your Command Center to accomplish.
+Sort everything that has been accumulating on the flat surfaces in and near your kitchen into “like” piles: bills to pay, mail to sort, school papers for child 1, school papers for child 2, receipts, etc.

 - Label each pile with a sticky note.

-- Group those sticky notes into two main categories: “requires action” and “storage.”
+- Group those piles into two main categories: “requires action” and “storage.”

-- Determine how many clipboards and bins you will need for the upper portion.
-Draw a simple blueprint on a sheet of paper before purchasing materials.
+- Determine how many clipboards and bins you will need for each category, “action” and “storage.”

 - Assemble your organizer!